achingachris/blockchain-bootcamp/README.md

 - assemblyscript - for safer code, iteraction on top of typescript
 - rust is easy created to avoid the cons of C++

+rust projects:

+application/binary  - builds an executable file
+library - used to embed in other systems

+target - build for specific OS

+functions in rust start with `fn` keyword

+signed and unsigned
+mutable and immutable